 Results and videos on multiple (an arbitrary number of) robots can be viewed on the following webpage.

-R. Spica, D. Falanga, E. Cristofalo, E. Montijano, D. Scaramuzza, and M. Schwager, "A Real-Time Game Theoretic Planner for Autonomous Two-Player Drone Racing", Robotics: Science and Systems, 2018
+R. Spica, D. Falanga, E. Cristofalo, E. Montijano, D. Scaramuzza, and M. Schwager, "A Real-Time Game Theoretic Planner for Autonomous Two-Player Drone Racing", Robotics: Science and Systems (RSS), 2018

-Z. Wang, R. Spica, and M. Schwager, "Game Theoretic Motion Planning for Multi-Robot Racing", Proc. of the International Symposium on Distributed Autonomous Robotics Systems (DARS), 2018
+Z. Wang, R. Spica, and M. Schwager, "Game Theoretic Motion Planning for Multi-Robot Racing", in Proceedings of the International Symposium on Distributed Autonomous Robotics Systems (DARS), 2018